Ldev-The-Remaster/ChattingApp/MessagingProtocol.md

 - ### POPULATE: Send multiple messages at once
    > Required params; `WITH <array-of-messages>`

-In the `WITH` argument, seperate message requests should start, end, and be seperated using a sequence of 3 dollar signs `/*$*/` like so:
+In the `WITH` argument, seperate message requests should start, end, and be seperated using the character sequence `/*$*/` (forward slash, asterisk, dollar sign, asterisk, forward slash) like so:
 ```
 DO POPULATE
 WITH